-It was the largest Nazi extermination camp, and the site of the largest Fascist genocide.
-The Nazi’s killed a great amount of Jews, but also Poles, Russians POWs, Gypsies and other nationalities in the years 1940-1945.
+It was the largest Nazi extermination camp and the site of the largest Fascist genocide.
+The Nazis killed a great amount of Jews, but also Poles, Russians POWs, Gypsies, and other nationalities in the years 1940-1945.
 The area is well-preserved and these days it is home to Auschwitz-Birkenau Memorial and State Museum.
-This site, which the Holocaust museum resides in, is now listed as UNESCO Heritage.
+This site, where the Holocaust museum resides, is now listed as UNESCO Heritage.

 In Majdanek, the prisoner barracks and monuments containing the aged ashes of the victims of the camp can still be seen.
-An approximation of 80 000 people who were killed either by gunshot or gas chambers; 60 000 of them being Jews.
-Majdanek was initially created as a small camp for soviet POW‘s and later used for the displacement of Jews from Zamojszczyzna Region.
-Shortly after the Nazi Germany offensive in Union of Soviet Socialist Republics, the camp was restructured to contain over 50 000 prisoners.
+An approximation of 80 000 people who were killed either by gunshot or gas chambers; 60 000 of them were Jews.
+Majdanek was initially created as a small camp for soviet POWs and later used for the displacement of Jews from Zamojszczyzna Region.
+Shortly after the Nazi Germany offensive on the Union of Soviet Socialist Republics, the camp was restructured to contain over 50 000 prisoners.
 Most of the prisoners were too weak to work and almost all of them died by February 1942.

-About 150 000 of the people in this camp were used for labour inside the camp and also in German companies located near Lublin within 1941 to 1944.
+About 150 000 of the people in this camp were used for labor inside the camp and also in German companies located near Lublin from 1941 to 1944.
 The number of victims was smaller than that of Auschwitz or Belzec, but the means of extermination were just as cruel as everywhere or even worse.
-Execution firing squads was considered a norm here.
+Execution-firing squads were considered a norm here.

-Treblinka is the cruelest and second largest Nazi extermination camp, where 700 000 people were killed unmercifully within the span of a year.
-While Auschwitz is precisely reconstructed and resides in a cultural landscape with historic traditions, Treblinka is in a remote site, which lacks big cities nearby, only fields and woods.
+Treblinka is the cruelest and second-largest Nazi extermination camp, where 700 000 people were killed unmercifully within the span of a year.
+While Auschwitz is precisely reconstructed and resides in a cultural landscape with historic traditions, Treblinka is a remote site, which lacks big cities nearby, only fields and woods.
 Treblinka was primarily meant for the conduction of execution.